-Many schools have their own security measures to protect both the staff and students before, during, and after classes.
+Many schools have their own commercial security systems measures to protect both the staff and students before, during, and after classes.
 Some of these measures are interior cameras that have views of the halls, metal detectors, and locker searches.
 These are all designed to catch unauthorized entries and contraband, but they do not stop other threats from entering the school.
 As the safety of most schools decreases from intruders, active shooters, and other outside threats, the need for additional security increases.
 Here are 10 ways to improve a schools’ entrance security.

 1. Single Point Entry